luevano/luevano.xyz/src/blog/a/manga_server_with_komga.md

 I'm going to run it as an exposed service using a subdomain of my own, so the steps are taking that into account, if you want to run it locally (or on a LAN/VPN) then it is going to be easier/with less steps (you're on your own).
 Also, as you might notice I don't like to use D\*ck\*r images or anything (ew).

+==At the time of editing this entry (06-28-2023) Komga has already upgraded to `v.1.0.0` and it introduces some breaking changes if you already had your instance set up.
+Read more [here](https://komga.org/installation/upgrade.html#prepare-for-v1-0-0).== The only change I did here was changing the port to the new default.

 As always, all commands are run as root unless stated otherwise.

 # Table of contents